dtchiong/MyAnimeListU/README.md

 1. Download [TestFlight](https://apps.apple.com/us/app/testflight/id899247664) on your device
 2. Open this **[link](https://testflight.apple.com/join/MuS800Bk)** on your device to download the app

-If you want to just demo it very quickly without registering your own account, you can login using a premade account:
+If you want to demo it quickly without creating your own account, you can login using a premade account:
 **Username**: `guestuser000`
 **Password**: `guestuser0`

 ## About
 This is an unofficial ios app for MyAnimeList that integrates their [API](https://myanimelist.net/apiconfig/references/api/v2), allowing users to discover the top ranked, most popular, upcoming anime/manga, search for new titles, add new titles to their lists, and update their watch/read status and episode/chapter counts.

-The app is still very much a work in progress, so many features may be unimplemented.
+The app is still a work in progress, so many features may be unimplemented.

 ## Technologies used
 * [<img align="center" alt=" " width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/react-native/react-native.png" /> React Native](https://reactnative.dev/)